InfiniteTradingProtocol/infinite-trading-protocol/README.md

 ing the attractiveness of yields within the Velodrome finance ecosystem.
 A key strategy

-involves actively managing the ITP/USDC liquidity pool to ensure competitive yields
+involves actively managing the liquidity pool to ensure competitive yields

 and leveraging Velodrome’s unique emissions rewards system.
 Through strategic brib-

-ing, the DAO commits to enhancing the visibility and liquidity of the ITP/USDC pool,
+ing, the DAO commits to enhancing the visibility and liquidity of the ITP pool,

 thereby securing a more favorable allocation of Velodrome emissions.